Code-Institute-Submissions/Cryptograph/README.md

 1. Development of an asset input page.
 Security would have to be considered as it would mean having access to an individuals exchange account details.

 2. Connection to a live-feed of data.
-API's such as [CoinAPI.io](https://www.coinapi.io/), [CryptoAPIs](https://cryptoapis.io/) and an intersting aspect of data analytics that is becoming increasingly used, that being market-sentiment based on social media posts and other media platforms.
-A great platform for data can be found at [santiment.net](https://santiment.net/).
+API's such as [CoinAPI.io](https://www.coinapi.io/), [CryptoAPIs](https://cryptoapis.io/) and an interesting aspect of data analytics that is becoming increasingly used and relied upon, that being market-sentiment based on social media posts and other media platforms/activity.
+A great platform for this data can be found at [santiment.net](https://santiment.net/).

 3. Correct implementation of user sign-in and sign-up account page.

 4. Implementation of several forms of communication for notification.
 Ideally, this would mean the implementation of an API micro-service such as Twilio.

+5. Development of the service into a PWA with the integration of and utilization of Gatsby, Netlify and React.js.

+6. Formulate and develop the service into a paid subscription service.

+## Technologies used

+The project has made use of the following technologies;

+HTML5, CSS3, Bootstrap 4, Javascript, JQuery, D3.js, DC.js and Crossfilter.

+Further to this, [anno.js by Dan Fox](http://iamdanfox.github.io/anno.js/) was employed to provide the user an interacive tour of the dashboard.